Perfect for picnics and BBQs, this feta and watermelon salad is a refreshing summer-staple side dish. Get the recipe now!

 It feels funny to even call this a recipe as it’s super simple and really a base recipe to add various seasonings, fresh herbs, or jalapeno peppers.

-Yet, as I make it a few times every summer, it felt wrong not having it on the blog.
+Yet, as I make it a few times every summer, it felt wrong not having this feta and watermelon salad on the blog.

 If making it for 2-4 people, I recommend using a personal-sized watermelon, also called an icebox watermelon.

-However, this recipe can easily be scaled up to feed a crowd.
+However, this feta and watermelon salad can easily be scaled up to feed a crowd.
 Again, there are no exact measurements here, so taste and adjust to personal preference.

 When buying watermelons, the first thing to do is check the outside for any signs of dents or cuts.